Last updated: 18 June 2021

 The Welsh Government has published guidance for private landlords, tenants, and local authorities.
 Make sure to look at this yourself so you can see what Ministers are asking you to do and how councils have been told they should approach enforcement of standards in the private rented sector.

-The next Wales webinar, covering new coronavirus measures, is at 6pm on Wednesday 23rd March 2021.
+The next Wales webinar, covering PRS-related coronavirus measures, is at 6pm on Wednesday 30th June 2021.
 You can register to watch this here.
 The webinar will be recorded and available to watch again soon after.